open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > Have these hardware components been built, produced or modified by others
 > outside of the project independently?

 {{< expand "Show answer">}} Yes, definitely.
-We had a maker space in South South Germany who replicated one charge controller completely by themselves, we didn't even know about.
-Afterwards they sended us a link to the forum when he discussed it.
+We had a maker space in South Germany who replicated one charge controller completely by themselves, we didn't even know about.
+Afterwards they sent us a link to the forum when he discussed it.
 They replicated it and used it for a sensor node as well.
 This is one independent replication of the component.

 We have a forum in the project.
 Within the forum, you can see a lot of people who are interacting and making questions because they replicate the components by themselves.
 I don't have an exact number.
 {{< /expand >}}

-> Good, that would be it for the second block.
-The third block would now be
-> about the output, unless Robert has any further questions about the hardware?
-> {{< /expand >}}

 > Is the project still ongoing and you're working together in a group?